 PCOS and an inability to handle carbs

 In the final weeks of pregnancy, and during the labour, one thing after another went awry.
-Back then they had no explanation for the series of complications, but I believe now that it was all related to my underlying polycystic ovarian syndrome (PCOS) and my life-long, hidden, inability to handle carbohydrates.
+Back then they had no explanation for the series of complications, but I believe now that it was all related to my underlying polycystic ovary syndrome (PCOS) and my life-long, hidden, inability to handle carbohydrates.
 Women with PCOS have three to four times the risk of complications in pregnancy and delivery compared to pregnant women without the condition.2

 Evidence that carbohydrates didn’t agree with me — wheat products for sure — started early.
 I was diagnosed with celiac disease at 14 months after recurrent digestive troubles followed eating anything with flour.
 It was a time before celiac disease was detected by blood test or confirmed by intestinal biopsy, but I had the classic infant symptoms of bloating and diarrhea.
 Somehow by age 10, however, I seemed to grow out of it and wheat products were added back into my diet.
 Pasta was one of my favourite foods.